pylenin/purple-blue/content/posts/python-logging-guide.md

 With the `basicConfig()` method, the level name, the logger name and the message are shown as default to the user.
 However with configuring your own logger, you have to manually set these parameters.
 You do that through the **Handler** and **Formatter** objects.

-**Handler** objects are repsonsible for sending your logging message to the right destination.
-You can find a list of different types of available handlers [here](https://docs.python.org/3/howto/logging.html#useful-handlers). **Formatter** objects configure the structure and format of your log messages.
+Objects from the **Handler classes** are repsonsible for sending your logging message to the right destination.
+You can find a list of different types of available handlers [here](https://docs.python.org/3/howto/logging.html#useful-handlers).
+Objects from **Formatter classes** configure the structure and format of your log messages.

 ##### Some logging scenarios
-1. **Logging messages to file using FileHandler()**
+1. **Logging messages to file using FileHandler method**

     ```python
     # logging_guide.py